 My body tensed and shivered.

 I took care to move down the stairs gingerly as not to make them creak.
-I silently gilded down the east wing of the house and reached the back door of the servant's kitchen.
+I silently glided down the east wing of the house and reached the back door of the servant’s kitchen.
 Bucky was laying cozily under the wooden table.
 Not really keeping watch.
 Just wearily enjoying the peace of midnight.
 His eyes peeked up at me as I approached him.
 I knelt down and rubbed his head for a few seconds.
 His brown eyes round as saucers looked like pools of chocolate.
-"I'll be back a little later, Bucky," I reassured him.
+“I’ll be back a little later, Bucky,” I reassured him.

-I slipped out of the kitchen door in to the small courtyard and into the night.
+I slipped out of the kitchen door into the small courtyard and into the night.
 The air was crisp.
-Tiny snow flakes drifted through the air and settled onto my robe, hair, and face.
+Tiny snowflakes drifted through the air and settled onto my robe, hair, and face.
 My body tensed and shivered.
-Leaves crumbled under foot.
+Leaves crumbled underfoot.
 The wind picked up energy and swirled up my robe.
 The ground was gently lit by the half moon.

 Wards escaped all of the time, only to be found lifeless on the cold forest floor.

-There was a worn foot path headed towards the woods. why was it always the woods?
+There was a worn footpath headed towards the woods. why was it always the woods?
 On the other side was a clearing, a field of tall dry grass and stubborn boulders.
 I had to pass through the woods, but that was no problem for me.
 The woods were always kind to me.
 They kept me and protected me in my most trying times.
 But they were also temperamental.
 As I reached the edge of the woods to the clearing, my heart lifted and my thoughts began to drift.